-Feelings of anxiety in women as well as men can be incredibly normal.
-Anxiety can help you stay out of harm’s way, prepare you for important events like a business presentation or an exam at school, and they can even subconsciously warn you when you’re in a potentially dangerous situation.
+Feelings of anxiety in women and men can be incredibly normal.
+Anxiety can help you stay out of harm’s way, prepare you for important events like a business presentation or an exam at school, and it can even subconsciously warn you when you’re in a potentially dangerous situation.

 Anxiety in Women vs. Men

-Even with the astounding numbers of anxiety in women, it’s commonly believed among medical professionals that women are still being under-diagnosed.
-This is likely due to that fact that people assume having anxiety is normal and they shouldn’t seek treatment.
+Even with the astounding numbers of anxiety in women, it’s commonly believed among medical professionals that women are still being underdiagnosed.
+This is likely due to people assuming having anxiety is normal and they shouldn’t seek treatment.

-The amount of time that passes between the onset of symptoms of anxiety in women and when they first seek treatment is an alarming nine to twelve years!
+The amount of time that passes between the onset of symptoms of anxiety in women and when they first seek treatment is an alarming nine to 12 years!

 Here are a few symptoms of an actual physical anxiety disorder as opposed to normal, purposeful anxiety: